Virtual vector bundles and graded Thom spectra: Orientations and the graded Thom isomorphism

 Now suppose that $W$ is grouplike.
-In order to show that $\delta_W$ is a stable equivalence for cofibrant $X$ we first consider the case of a free $\cW$-space of the form $F^{\cW}_{(d_1,d_2)}(*)$ and observe that in this case $\delta_W$ can be identified with the map shown to be a stable equivalence in Proposition~\ref{prop:SW-M-equivalence}.
-It then follows by homotopy invariance that the lemma holds for $\cW$-spaces of the form $F_{(d_1,d_2)}^{\cW}(D^n)$ and by induction on $n$ that it holds for $\cW$-spaces of the form $F_{(d_1,d_2)}^{\cW}(S^n)$.
-Here we have used that the stable model structure on $\SpO$ satisfies the gluing lemma \cite[Theorem~7.4]{MMSS} and the monoid axiom \cite[Proposition~12.5]{MMSS} in order to avoid making cofibrancy conditions on $W$.
+In order to show that $\delta_W$ is a stable equivalence for cofibrant $X$, we first consider the case of a free $\cW$-space of the form $F^{\cW}_{(n_1,n_2)}(*)$.
+The latter is concentrated in degree $n=n_2-n_1$ and the colimit over $\cW_{\{n\}}$ is a one-point space.
+We observe that in this case $\delta_W$ can be identified with the stable equivalence obtained by setting $R=\mS^{\cW}[W_{\{0\}}]$ in Proposition~\ref{prop:SW-M-equivalence}.
+It then follows by homotopy invariance that the lemma holds for $\cW$-spaces of the form $F_{(n_1,n_2)}^{\cW}(D^n)$ and by induction on $n$ that it holds for $\cW$-spaces of the form $F_{(n_1,n_2)}^{\cW}(S^n)$.
+Here we have used that the stable model structure on $\SpO$ satisfies the gluing lemma \cite[Theorem~7.4]{MMSS} and the monoid axiom \cite[Proposition~12.5]{MMSS} in order to avoid making additional cofibrancy conditions on $W$.
 It now follows by induction that the lemma holds for all cell complexes constructed from the generating cofibrations which gives the result since every cofibrant $\cW$-space is a retract of such a cell complex. \end{proof}

-In the above lemma, the cofibrancy condition on $X$ allowed us to avoid making cofibrancy conditions on $W$.
-It will be important to have Thom isomorphism theorems for more general $\cW$-spaces and this requires us to make further assumptions on $W$.
-For the rest of this section we fix a grouplike commutative $\cW$-space monoid $W$ which we assume to be cofibrant and positive fibrant.
-This is not a serious restriction since the positive $\cW$-model structure on the commutative $\cW$-space monoids provided by Theorem~\ref{thm:positive-model-structure} ensures that every grouplike commutative $\cW$-space monoid is $\cW$-equivalent to one that is cofibrant and positive fibrant.